Stunned, all Jenni could manage to ask was, "is my baby not going to make it?"

 Defying the odds

-Today, Cora is a happy, healthy, energetic 7-year-old.
-She had her g-tube removed when she was 4 1/2, and loves to eat almost everything — even octopus that her grandmother cooked for her in Greece!
+Today, Cora is a happy, healthy, energetic 9-year-old.
+She had her g-tube removed when she was 4 1/2, and loves to eat — more than her parents could've ever imagined during her difficult start in life!

 Thankfully, Cora no longer has to see any specialists or therapists, and her lungs function as well as a baby born without CDH.
 For babies who experience ongoing lung problems, CHOP has developed a specialized Pulmonary Hypoplasia Program that provides long-term expert follow-up and care.